 Florida also allows awards for punitive damages, but such damages are rarely awarded in premises liability cases.
 In order for a victim to be entitled to punitive damages, a property owner must have acted with willful or wanton conduct or egregious negligence.
 Under Florida Statute § 768.73, punitive damages are limited to three times the compensatory damages or $500,000, whichever is greater.

-What to Do If You’ve Been Hurt on Someone Else’s Property
+What To Do If You’ve Been Hurt On Someone Else’s Property

 If you are injured on another person’s property, you should take certain steps to preserve your injury claim.
-The best actions to take are generally as follows
+The best actions to take are generally as follows:

-- File a Report — Make sure to document your incident with a manager if you were injured in a place of business.
+Make sure to document your incident with a manager if you were injured in a place of business.
 Explain what happened and be sure to ask for a copy of the report.

-- Take Photographs — When a person is injured because of a dangerous condition, that problem is likely to change relatively quickly — especially if the accident occurred in a business.
+When a person is injured because of a dangerous condition, that problem is likely to change relatively quickly — especially if the accident occurred in a business.
 You will want to make sure to take pictures to have proof of the condition that caused your injuries.
 If you are unable to do this because of the need for medical care, try to have friends or family members do it for you.

 Insurers often try to pressure victims into accepting settlements that are rarely enough to cover the full extent of losses.
 Some adjusters will even discourage victims from “bringing attorneys into this.”
 Simply put, you should avoid making any kind of recorded statement to an insurance company representative without advice from your attorney.

 You will want capable legal assistance for help proving your premises liability claim and obtaining every last dollar of compensation you need and deserve.
 The lawyers at Englander Peebles are available 24 hours a day, seven days a week to answer your legal questions and help you understand all of your rights.

-Florida’s Statute of limitations on Premises Liability Claims
+Florida’s Statute Of Limitations On Premises Liability Claims

 The statute of limitations is the time limit that a person has to file a legal claim.
 With a premises liability claim, Florida Statute § 95.11(3) establishes that a person has four years from the date of an accident to file a lawsuit.
 Only very narrow exceptions apply in rare situations.

 Most insurance companies would prefer to settle these legal actions rather than having to pay the costs of defending themselves against the claims in a civil trial.
 Englander Peebles can represent you in negotiations with insurers to pursue all of the compensation you are entitled to.
-Our firm will not hesitate to file a lawsuit before the statute of limitations expires if the insurance company is unwilling to provide a satisfactory settlement.
+Our firm won’t hesitate to file a lawsuit before the statute of limitations expires if the insurance company is unwilling to provide a satisfactory settlement.

-Get Help Now from Our Fort Lauderdale Premises Liability Lawyers
+Get Help Now From Our Fort Lauderdale Premises Liability Lawyers

 Were you seriously injured or was a loved one killed in an accident caused by a property owner’s negligence in Fort Lauderdale, Plantation, or elsewhere in South Florida?
 Do not delay in contacting Englander Peebles for a free claim review and advice about your legal options for financial recovery.